krupinskij/react-pdf-printer/README.md

 | footer   | Footer for the page  | React.ReactNode | no       | (default Document footer) |
 | children | Content for the page | React.ReactNode | yes      | ---                       |

-**_NOTE_**: If the content of the Page is larger than the height of the page overflow content isn't visible.
+**_NOTE_**: If the content of the Page is larger than the height of the page overflow content is hidden.

 ### View

-Divisible into many pages component.
+Component divisible into many pages.

 | Name     | Desc                 | Type            | Required | Default value             |
 | -------- | -------------------- | --------------- | -------- | ------------------------- |